- Get Involved

 Microchip: $10 with free lifetime registration

-Nail trim and ear cleaning included at no charge!
+Nail trim and ear cleaning at time of surgery included at no charge!

 Low cost appointments are available Monday - Friday.
 Please call 540-344-8707 or request an appointment online to schedule your pet today!
 Walk-in appointments are available every Saturday, 8:30am-12:00pm for wellness care and vaccines!